nevermined-io/nvm-docs/docs/tutorials/connect-cli.md

 :::info Nevermined doesn't store your data

 Nevermined never stores your files in any way.
-In most of the cases these are stored in a marketplace, your own infrastructure or a public netwkork.
-Nevermined just store internal ids and metadata to allow the transactions between parties to happen.
+In most of the cases these are stored in a marketplace, your own infrastructure or a public network.
+Nevermined just stores internal ids and metadata to allow the transactions between parties to happen.

 :::